rnietoe/Training/docs/AWS/03-Network.md

 !!!danger "API Gateway + Lambda + DynamoDB (serverless) instead of ELB + EC2 + RDS"

-API Gateway is like a door for your AWS environment.
+**API** (Application Programming Interface) Gateway is like a door for your AWS environment.
 Targets are:

 * Lamda
 * EC2
 * DynamoDB

-scaling is automatic
+scaling is automatic (as aws lambda)

 enable **api gateway caching** to cache API gateway endpoint's responses for a TTL period in seconds.
 If a cache is configured, then Amazon API Gateway will return a cached response for duplicate requests for a customizable time, but only if under configured throttling limits.